TrNi/Blind_Image_Deblurring/README.md

-# EECS 556 Project Repository
+# Blind Image Deblurring with Majorize-Minimize Algorithm
-This is a private GitHub repository for EECS 556 Image Processing Project
+This is a GitHub repository for Blind Image Deblurring with associated report:
     "Algorithms for Blind Image Deblurring" by Wei Hu, Zongyu Li, Preston Pan, Nisarg Trivedi.